ahwillia/itsneuronalblog/_posts/2015-09-11-clustering1.md

 author: alex_williams
 completed: True
 topic: Clustering
+post_description: A brief look into why clustering is a hard problem.
 ---

 I've been working on some clustering techniques to [identify cell types from DNA methylation data](http://alexhwilliams.info/pubs/DoE_2015_DNA_meth.compressed.pdf).
 When you dive into the literature on clustering, two things becomes immediately apparent: first, clustering is fundamental to many scientific questions, and second, there is ["distressingly little general theory"](http://stanford.edu/~rezab/papers/slunique.pdf) on how it works or how to apply it to your particular data.